couchbase/testrunner/pytests/fts/readme.md

         ip:172.23.107.235

 pls note, the [elastic] section is of no relevance if you are not verifying your results against an elastic search node.
 It can be skipped.
+Make sure the first node in the cluster is pre-configured with the required services, say kv,fts or only kv as required by the test.

 For cluster-run, add in 127.0.0.1 and corresponding ports for Couchbase and FTS, for every instance.
 Your ini for cluster_run may want to look like -